"Begin with the end in mind."

 Should we plan or delay?

-By 50, fully half of us will need extended care before we're gone.
-Who will pay for that?
+After 50, fully half of us will need extended care before we're gone.
+Who will pay for that care?

-Think about this: Does anyone buy extended care (LTC) insurance (or life insurance) to protect themselves?
-Don't they buy it because they love their spouse, children, their whole family?
+Think about this: Who purchases care insurance (or life insurance) to protect themselves?
+They own it because they love their spouse, children, their whole family.

-What about IRAs or 401(k)s?
-You may be able to transfer to LTC and lock in rates (no premium increases!).
+What about IRA or 401(k)?
+You may be able to transfer one to an extended care policy and lock in rates (no premium increases!).